English Curriculum (Curriculum Designer: Karen Mcloughlin)

 Spelling is taught from Year 1 – Year 6 every week.
 The “No Nonsense spelling scheme” is used at St Christopher’s from Y2-6 to ensure that a systematic, structured approach to spelling is followed.
 This scheme uses a range of techniques including repetition and mnemonics to develop and apply spelling skills.
 Spellings are sent home each week as part of homework and the children are tested each week.
 Children from all classes are also assessed each half term in a special spelling assessment undertaken by the Assessment leader.

-Writing is taught by using the Focus English curriculum which is used to structure our teaching of English.
+Writing is taught by using "Pathways to Write" which is used to structure our teaching of English.
 We chose to use this scheme as it is based on high-quality texts that stimulate and develop ideas for creative writing.
 Over a half term, pupils become immersed in high-quality literature.
 Key grammar skills are introduced, discussed and explored in context with opportunities in reading and writing tasks to identify, discuss and apply these features.
 New vocabulary is introduced, discussed and clarified.
 This enables our pupils to understand the meanings of words when reading texts and use them correctly in their own pieces of writing, broadening their vocabulary.